ampats2008/pokemon-app/README.md

     // **Note: if the same type appears in a "no effect" list and any other list, it is calculated as "no effect" only.
     ```

-Overall, I enjoyed putting together this little app as it allowed me to get more comfortable using React, React Hooks, and working with asynchronous data in JavaScript.
+Overall, I enjoyed putting together this little app as it allowed me to get more comfortable using React, React Hooks, and working with asynchronous data.